phistoh/CrazyForCats_AutoSummoning/README.md

+# Note
+This addon's functionality is part of the ordinary [CrazyForCats](https://github.com/phistoh/CrazyForCats) addon.

+---

 # CrazyForCats_AutoSummoning
 WoW addon which enables automatic summoning of personal favorites when using CrazyFor Cats.
 This functionality is now part of CrazyForCats itself, thus this addon is now deprecated.